 This is the medal of a Past Master of the Masonic Lodge, from a private collection.

 The medal shows the Town Arms, and the recipient was P. W. Gilpin.
 It was awarded in 1947/48.

 The Ashburton Lodge received its warrant of Constitution in 1886, and received its lodge number - 2189 - from 1894 onwards.
 Meetings were held from 1887 at the Commercial Hotel, North Street.
 (Lane's Masonic Records 1717 - 1894 http://www.hrionline.ac.uk/lane/)

 Masonic Hall, Chuley Road

-This is an identity card for Christopher Bligh.
+Right: An identity card, from my own collection.
 At the outbreak of war in 1939 a second national register was established (the first being during the First World War).
 It's use was three fold: national security, organizing military and other service, and, crucially, rationing of supplies.
 Identity cards based on the register were issued - soon, you could only legally claim a rations book if you held one of these